-Providers with < 1% Annual Waste
+Providers with < 1% Annual Vaccine Loss

-Providers will be allowed up to 1% Annual Waste.
-Wastage includes expired, spoiled, damaged while in providers care, or open but unused vaccine.
+Providers may be allowed up to 1% vaccine loss per year.
+Wastage includes expired, spoiled, damaged while in provider's care, or open but unused vaccine.
 Vaccine that is broken or damaged on arrival is not considered wasted vaccine.
 Providers with a robust vaccine management plan are expected to have little to no waste.
 However, the VFC program recognizes that there are circumstances when vaccines are wasted despite a provider's best efforts.
 Therefore, the VFC program has established 1% as its annual benchmark.
-Waste, whether self-reported or identified by the VFC program, will be referred to a VFC program staff member for follow-up and providereducation.
+Waste, whether self-reported or identified by the VFC program, will be referred to a VFC program staff member for follow-up and provider education.